lupynos/fuartet/README.md

 ### Build command

-> npx tailwindcss -i ./input.css -o ./output.css
+> npx tailwindcss -i ./input.css -o ./files/css/output.css --watch

-This will generate output.css file which is used in HTML doc for style - input.css is required
+As you edit HTML, Tailwind will generate output.css file which is used in HTML doc for style - input.css is required to generate